 Sometimes there comes a novel with an image that sears itself into your brain.
-A book that you can’t put down, because when you get to that one scene, you have to hurl it across the room.
+A book that you can’t put down because when you get to that one scene, you have to hurl it across the room.
 The squick factor, the image that will stay with you until the day you die.
-Sure sometimes it fades away, but then a chance glimpse of that authors name, or maybe a similar book cover.
-Then it is right back burrowing its way through your thoughts, reminding you of why you only read romances/magazines now.
+Sure sometimes it fades away, but then a chance glimpse of that author’s name, or maybe a similar book cover.
+Then it is right back burrowing its way into your thoughts, reminding you of why you only read romances/magazines now.

 For me that was a Chuck Palahniuk novel, Haunted.
 There is a scene pretty close to the beginning, that involved a swimming pool, and the reason that character eats highly processed foods.
 If you’ve read the book, then I’m sure its stuck with you, if you haven’t read the book I recommend you read it… share my pain.

-Don’t get me wrong, this was a good scene, a well written scene.
+Don’t get me wrong, this was a good scene, a well-written scene.
 Too well written maybe.
 I could visualise exactly what happened.
 My skin crawled and my stomach churned.
 Worse, I could practically feel what happened.
-Over-active imaginations are a necessity for a aspiring authors, but can sometimes be a curse that can only be cured with Brain Bleach.
+Over-active imaginations are a necessity for aspiring authors, but can sometimes be a curse that can only be cured with Brain Bleach.

 Question: So is there a scene that sticks with you from a favourite (or feared) book or movie, that one moment that makes even your masochistic side hesitate?